defold/tutorial-colorslide/README.md

 Create a new GUI file and call it "level_select.gui".

-Add "headings" to the *Font* section and the "bricks" atlas to the *Textures* section of the gui.
+Add "headings" to the *Font* section and the "bricks" atlas to the *Textures* section of the GUI.

 Construct an interface with 4 buttons, one for each level.
 It's practical to create one root node for each button and put the graphics and text as children to each root node: